-7. The Company has notified Tokyo Stock Exchange of the designation of Directors Shuichi Murakami and Hirokazu Hikosaka, as well as Audit & Supervisory Board Members Junichi Noro and Kiyotaka Fuke, as Independent Directors/Auditors as stipulated in the provisions of the Tokyo Stock Exchange.
+- 7. The Company has notified Tokyo Stock Exchange of the designation of Directors Shuichi Murakami and Hirokazu Hikosaka, as well as Audit & Supervisory Board Members Junichi Noro and Kiyotaka Fuke, as Independent Directors/Auditors as stipulated in the provisions of the Tokyo Stock Exchange. - 8.
+The following assignments in the Company were transferred as of April 1, 2018.